1996 United States Senate election in Arkansas: Replacement selection

-On June 11th, White, Nelson, and Bethune all endorsed Hutchinson.
+On June 11, White, Nelson, and Bethune all endorsed Hutchinson.
 Shortly thereafter, Jones and Dickey withdrew and endorsed Hutchinson.
-Brown also withdrew his candidacy to seek Hutchinson's open House seat, which he lost to Hutchinson's older brother Asa Hutchinson in a special convention.
+Brown also withdrew his candidacy to seek Hutchinson's open House seat, which he lost to Hutchinson's younger brother Asa Hutchinson in a special convention.
 Hutchinson was ratified as the nominee by the Arkansas Republican State Committee.

 Results

 Hutchinson won election to the U.S. Senate, receiving just over 5% more of the vote than his opponent Bryant.
 This was despite incumbent U.S. President Bill Clinton being re-elected by a 17-point margin in his home state of Arkansas, though the state had begun to trend more Republican at the time.